khakhalin/notes/00_queue_to_do.md

 * CICD (combined practices of continuous integration)
 * With pycharm and Anaconda, do I now have Python installed twice?
 How does it work?
 * Briefly describe other patterns [[design_patterns]]
-* predictive coding in the brain - definition?
+* predictive coding in the brain - definition? - Huang, Y., & Rao, R. P. (2011).
+Predictive coding.
+Wiley Interdisciplinary Reviews: Cognitive Science, 2(5), 580-593.
 * pull requests, and how this workflow works
     * https://www.netlify.com/blog/2020/03/31/how-to-scope-down-prs/
 * How Python works inside: